fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 those following it.
 They will work even better when applied together.

-Overall:
+Overall, this book is:
-- extreme advocate for taking self-responsibility
+- an extreme advocate for taking self-responsibility
 - a basic framework for interpreting and dealing with day-to-day struggles
-- assuming the 'worst case imaginable', you can still make them work
+- sound in practice, you can still make it work in the worst case imaginable
-- basically, 'If everything else goes down, you can still do these things'
+- basically, 'If everything else turns south, you can still do these things'